-Medicare Part D, or Medicare drug coverage, is a type of prescription drug policy that can help you pay for a variety of medications.
-You can purchase a stand-alone Part D policy and pair it with Medicare Parts A and B.
+Medicare Part D, or Medicare drug coverage, is a part of Medicare that can help you pay for a variety of medications.
+You can buy a stand-alone Part D policy if you have Original Medicare (Parts A and B), but not if you have Medicare Advantage (Part C).

-The average monthly cost of a Medicare Part D plan is $49.
+The average cost of a Medicare Part D plan is $59 per month.

-Costs depend on the Part D plan you select, but rates can be higher if you decide to wait and join a Part D plan after your initial enrollment period ends, which is usually about three months after you turn 65.
+Prices depend on the Part D plan you select.
+Rates can be higher if you decide to wait and join a Part D plan after your initial enrollment period ends, which is usually about three months after you turn 65.

-What does Medicare Part D cost for 2023?
+How much does Medicare Part D cost for 2024?

 Who you pay

-You may also qualify for Part D Extra Help, which could reduce your monthly premium and how much you pay for prescriptions.
+You may also qualify for Part D Extra Help, which could reduce your monthly rate and how much you pay for prescriptions.
+Part D Extra Help is a program that lowers or eliminates your Part D costs if you have a limited income.

 Medicare Part D late enrollment fee

 Like Medicare Part B, Medicare Part D charges a late enrollment fee.
-This will occur if you decided not to enroll in Part D during your initial enrollment period and did not have other creditable prescription drug coverage during that time.
+You have to pay it if you decide not to enroll in Part D during your initial enrollment period and you don't have other drug coverage from a group health plan, private health insurance or a Medicare Advantage plan during that time.

-The late enrollment penalty is a permanent amount that is added to your overall Medicare Part D premium for as long as you have Part D.
+The late enrollment fee is a permanent amount that is added to your overall Medicare Part D rate for as long as you have Part D.

-For example, if you enroll in Part D exactly 12 months after your initial enrollment period, your penalty will be:
+For example, if you enroll in Part D 12 months after your initial enrollment period, your fee will be:

-How to avoid the Medicare Part D late enrollment penalty
+How to avoid the Medicare Part D late enrollment fee

-Fortunately, there are steps you can take to avoid the late enrollment penalty:
+There are easy ways to avoid the late enrollment fee.

 - Enroll in Part D or a Medicare Advantage plan with drug benefits as soon as you become eligible.

-- If you've lost your prescription plan due to a life-changing event such as an employment change, enroll in Medicare drug coverage within two months of the loss of coverage.
+- If you've lost your prescription plan due to a life-changing event such as an employment change, enroll in Medicare drug coverage within two months of losing coverage.

-- If it seems you've been penalized in error, request a reconsideration within 60 days of being notified about the penalty.
+- If you think there's been a mistake, ask Medicare to reconsider within 60 days of learning about the fee.
 You can typically expect a reply within 90 days.

 - Initial deductible.
-During this time, you pay the full price for prescriptions until your costs reach a certain amount specified in your plan.
-The maximum deductible for 2023 is $505, but your plan may charge less.
+During this time, you pay the full price for prescriptions until your costs reach a certain amount set out in your plan.
+The maximum deductible for 2024 is $545, but your plan may charge less.

 - Initial coverage period (ICP).
 After you meet your deductible, you enter the ICP.
-While in the ICP, you pay your normal coinsurance or copays for prescriptions, according to your plan benefits, until total costs (paid by both you and your insurer) reach $4,660.
+While in the ICP, you pay your normal coinsurance or copays for prescriptions until total costs (paid by both you and your insurer) reach $5,030.

 - Coverage gap or donut hole.
-This is the time between the initial coverage period and the catastrophic period, during which you pay 25% of the cost of generic and brand-name prescriptions.
+This is the time between the initial coverage period and the catastrophic period.
+You pay 25% of the cost of generic and brand-name prescriptions.

 - Catastrophic benefit period.
-The catastrophic benefit period kicks in once you have paid out $7,400 in total prescription costs.
+The catastrophic benefit period kicks in once you've reached $8,000 in total prescription costs.
 You then pay either a copay or 5% coinsurance for prescriptions (whichever is greater) for the remainder of the calendar year.

-In the below scenario, the sample insurance plan charges the maximum deductible of $505, then a member coinsurance of 30% for each prescription, with the plan paying 70%, during the ICP.
+An insurance plan charges a deductible of $545, and then a member pays a coinsurance of 30% for each prescription, with the plan paying 70%, during the initial coverage period.

 - You: 100%